 It depends – how the coder will feel about TDD, from the project type, development cycle, the experience of the software engineer and so on.
 The developer may not be happy of TDD because it the work will take more time as a number of lines.
 If the requirements change, this means changes in the code in two (or more) places.

 Besides the project type and the software organization environment, should the developers choose TDD has some other factors.

 Ego, delusion of competence.
 When a developer adds some projects in the bag, he starts to become confident about his skills.
 The thing is – his own code is not the only variable in the software product quality.
 There are code library changes, operating system and environment updates, IDE improvements, misconfigurations, cached code, programming language changes.
 The custom code on the top – the developer’s code is just the tip of the iceberg.

 The Idea of TDD is to never trust your own code, and let it verify itself instead of rerunning and clicking endlessly like a monkey.
-One other good aspect is placing the edge cases in the tests – adding them to be verified as well as the happy path – each time you encounter them is a must and rises the quality a lot.
+One other good aspect is placing the edge cases in the tests – adding them to be verified as well as the happy path – each time you encounter them is a must and raises the quality a lot.
 This way – there is a lot less need to have a QA/tester to check and verify your code changes every day.

 If the coder is paid per hour basis, probably he will not care about the longer hours and he may be actually happy – to have one more task that will require time and get paid for, thus extending development because of getting paid per hour instead of per task.